Ropes/launch-widgets/P1: Statement of Work.md

 # Deliverable

-A deterministic toolchain to deploy our source code build into a Kubernetes cluster, and collect the artifacts for the user.
+A deterministic toolchain to deploy our source code build script into a Kubernetes cluster Job, and collect the artifacts for the user.

 I've outlined the tasks as a set of Make targets, however it might be more efficient to break the steps down further, and apply Python scripts to execute all of the Azure integrations.